penoonan/app/README.md

 ####Installing into Projects That Already Use Composer
 If you are installing into a project that already has a `composer.json` file and a vendor directory, follow these steps:

- 1. Either `git clone https://github.com/sketchwp/app.git` or download and unzip this Sketch sample app into the root of your project's directory.
+ 1. Either `git clone https://github.com/sketchwp/app.git` or download and unzip this sample app into the root of your project's directory.
  2. Assuming Composer is already being required elsewhere, open `Sketch\app\bootstrap.php` and delete the first line: `require_once __DIR__.'/../vendor/autoload.php'`.
  3. Add `"sketch/sketch": "dev-master"` to the "require" section of your `composer.json` file.
  3. Run `composer update` from the command line.
 Feel free to include the `--no-dev` flag for a speedy installation that will omit PHPUnit, if you already have / don't need it.